jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 </div>

 Projected total weight when complete and fully loaded is now 7 lb (3 oz above the original projection).
-I need to replace the handguard because it doesn't provide enough clearance for the piston.
-I also need to get the scope.

-![The thread protector pictured up to this point is just a plastic placeholder that likely can't handle the heat.
-And the carbon-fiber handguard simply didn't fit.
-So I'll be replacing those.][to-be-continued]
+![The thread protector pictured up to this point is just a plastic placeholder that likely wouldn't handle the heat.][to-be-continued]
 *Coming 2021-04 — Steel thread protector & aluminum handguard*

 ## Performance